 Students separate a snack into a fractional portion.
+Decide if the portions are equal.
 Then eat.

 - Equal portions matter when sharing real food - All students use the same snack food - Using the record sheet helps students transfer from the real to the symbolic